qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 book_folds <- vfold_cv(book_train, v = 10)
 ```

-Here I build a set of 10 cross validations resamples, and set
+Here we build a set of 10 cross validations resamples, and set
 `levels = 100` to try 100 choices of lambda ranging from 0 to 1.

-Then I tune the grid:
+The
+lambda grid can be then tuned with the resamples.

 ``` r
 logistic_results <- logistic_wf_tune %>%
     tune_grid(resamples = book_folds, grid = lambda_grid)
 ```

-There is an `autoplot()` method for the tuned results, but I instead
-plot two metrics versus lambda respectivcely by myself.
+We can plot the model metrics across different choices of lambda.

 ``` r
 logistic_results %>%